gymreklab/cse185-spring18-week5/labreport/CSE185_Week5_LabReport.md

 * How many variants pass genome-wide significance in the GWAS with and without controlling for population structure?
 After clumping variants, how many independent signals remain?
 * Include Manhattan plots and QQ plots for each GWAS carried out.
 * Include a table of genome-wide significant results after clumping.

+### Eye color prediction (1 pt)
+* Include and reference a supplementary table of results with eye color predictions for each sample

 ### Topic 1 (? pt)